+Can you guarantee that?
 You can’t charge me for that!
 Did you get approval?
-The Hidden Costs of Overlooked Conditions To notify or not to notify?
+The Hidden Costs of Overlooked Conditions

 Did you get approval?
 The Hidden Costs of Overlooked Conditions